epistoteles/Modergator/.github/README.md

 -target-api
 -meme-model-api

+#### Error handling
-Error handling: in case not all screen sessions could start, you can activate the virtual environment again by typing
+in case not all screen sessions could start, you can activate the virtual environment again by typing
 ```
 source /veenv/bin/activate
 ```